DCS-gRPC/rust-server/README.md

 The gRPC .proto files are available in the `Docs/DCS-gRPC` folder and also available in the Github repo

-### Authentication
+### Client Authentication

-If authentication is enabled you will have to add `X-API-Key` to the metadata/headers.
+If authentication is enabled on the server you will have to add `X-API-Key` to the metadata/headers.
 Below are some example on what it could look like in your code.

 #### Examples